Registry

 export GITHUB_TOKEN=ghp_xxxxxxxxxxxxxxxxxxxx

-Set GitHub Personal Access Token or GITHUB_TOKEN
+Set GitHub Personal Access Token or GITHUB_TOKEN for GitHub Actions.

 Examples with Options